Visualize a Model and Its Components

 Model visualizations open in Mechanics Explorer—the Simscape™ Multibody™ visualization utility.
-By default, Mechanics Explorer starts automatically when you first update a model (Simulation > Update Diagram) or simulate a model (Simulation > Run).
+By default, Mechanics Explorer starts automatically when you first update a model (in the Modeling tab, click Update Model) or simulate a model.
 To change this setting, see Enable Mechanics Explorer.

 The visualizations consist of the multibody subassemblies, compound bodies, and simple bodies present in your models.
 Mechanics Explorer displays model entities such as solid geometries, spline curves, inertia icons, and frames.
 You can selectively show and hide individual entities using the context-sensitive menu of the Mechanics Explorer tree view pane.
 See Selective Model Visualization.